 Tesla, along with another of the world’s biggest home battery manufacturers, EnPhase, has announced Australia will be its first market.

 Another comprehensive report released by the Alternative Technology Association (ATA), calls on Australian consumers to get to know their own energy profiles and to embrace energy efficiency.
-And if they want to invest in a solar-battery system, perhaps test the economic feasibility first using the ATA’s Sunulator tool.

 “Different consumption levels and different lifestyles require different solutions – no one size fits all,” said ATA policy and research manager Damian Moyse.